Bad Breath Causes, Prevent and Treat

 Treating and Preventing Bad Breath

-Uplus Dental recommends that you brush your teeth at least twice a day with a fluoride-containing toothpaste and clean between your teeth at least once a day by using an interdental cleaner such as floss.
+Uplus Dental recommends that you brush your teeth at least twice a day with fluoride-containing toothpaste and clean between your teeth at least once a day by using an interdental cleaner such as floss.
 Brush your tongue, too, to remove bacteria that contribute to oral doors (especially in the back, where most of these bacteria are found).

 If you wear removable dentures, take them out at night and brush them thoroughly with a denture cleanser before replacing them the next morning.